impostorsguides/impostorsguides.github.io/rbenv/1-z-content.md

 fi
 ```

-At this point, the only place where we could be getting our `RBENV_VERSION_ORIGIN` value from is a hook that was just `source`’ed.
-If that’s indeed what happened, we echo that value to STDOUT.
+At this point, the only place where we could be getting our `RBENV_VERSION_ORIGIN` value from is a hook that was just `source`'ed.
+If that's indeed what happened, we echo that value to STDOUT.
 Otherwise, if we have a non-empty value for `RBENV_VERSION` (either from the caller of `version-origin` or from a hook file), we print the string "RBENV_VERSION environment variable" to STDOUT.
 Otherwise, we print the output of the `version-file` command that we examined earlier.

-And that’s a wrap for this command!
+And that's a wrap for this command!
 On to the next command.